St Patrick's Church, Edinburgh: Developments

 In 2001, priests from the Redemptorists came to serve the parish.
 On 21 November 2014, after 13 years in Edinburgh, the Redemptorists left and the parish returned to the care of the Archdiocese of St Andrews and Edinburgh.

 In September 2023, the church became home to a group of priests discerning community life in the Oratorian tradition.

 Archaeology

 Excavations in the grounds of the Church, were undertaken by Headland Archaeology from 2006 to 2007 on behalf of the Archdiocese of St Andrews and Edinburgh in advance of the construction of a hotel on part of the church grounds.
 These excavations reveled aspects of the development of the Cowgate.

 It was found that flash floods swept through this part of Cowgate up until the development of the medieval town of Edinburgh in the 11th-12th centuries.
 In the 14th century, a substantial ditch, believed to be the medieval town boundary, was cut across the site.
 The ditch was a stinking rubbish dump full of human and animal waste.
-Later, the ditch was filled in and buildings were eventual built over the site in the 17th century onwards before the church was built.
+Later, the ditch was filled in and buildings were eventually built over the site in the 17th century onwards before the church was built.